 - Connaught Village – A Walk Through Time takes place on 5 July 2018 from 3pm-7pm.
 Free to attend.
 Connaught Village, W2 2AA.
 Nearest station: Marble Arch, Paddington or Lancaster Gate.
 For more information, visit the Connaught Village website.

-For a guide to what’s on in London in June, click here.
+For a guide to what else is on in London in July, click here.